Revisiting Jet Clustering Algorithms for New Higgs Boson Searches in Hadronic Final States: Introduction

 \section{Introduction}

+The ultimate motivation of our study is to address the incomplete nature of the Standard Model (SM) of particle physics, by indeed looking for signs of some physics Beyond the SM (BSM).
+In particular, we pose the question of whether different jet clustering techniques might be more or less suited to find particular final states of interest, specifically, those from topologies involving an extended Higgs sector manifesting itself in cascade decays.
+In such scenarios, as we will explain in more detail, high $b$-jet multiplicity final states are expected and a point worth addressing is which current experimental jet reconstruction is in fact optimal for these types of searches.

-Several BSM scenarios with an enlarged Higgs sector allow for the existence of additional neutral Higgs boson states, CP-even or CP-odd, which are lighter than the SM-like Higgs boson discovered at the LHC in 2012, which has a mass of approximately 125 GeV \cite{Aad:2012tfa}.
-These new physics frameworks are ubiquitous in non-minimal models of Supersymmetry (SUSY) \cite{Book}, in particular, but not only, in the Next-to-Minimal Supersymmetric Standard Model (NMSSM) \cite{Ellwanger:2009dp}.
-If one departs from SUSY and remains with low-energy models, a BSM framework including these states in its particle spectrum is the Two-Higgs Doublet Model (2HDM) \cite{Gunion:1989we,Gunion:1992hs,Branco:2011iw}.
-Herein, two complex Higgs doublet fields carrying eight degrees of freedom realise Electro-Weak Symmetry Breaking (EWSB) through the Higgs mechanism.
-Once three of these degrees of freedom are used to give mass to the $Z$ and $W^\pm$ bosons of the SM, five physical Higgs states survive, labelled as $h$, $H$ (which are CP-even with, conventionally, $m_h<m_H$), $A$ (which is CP-odd) and a pair of charged states with mixed CP properties, $H^\pm$.
-Of the two CP-even states, the heavier one, $H$, can be identified as the SM-like one and either or both the $h$ and $A$ states can, in comparison, be lighter over a significant region of the 2HDM parameter space (for which full mapping is completed by two additional parameters: the ratio of the Vacuum Expectation Values (VEVs) of the two doublet fields, denoted by $\tan\beta$, and the mixing angle between the two CP-even states, labelled as $\alpha$).
-In fact, it is possible to find 2HDM configurations where one can have $m_h<m_H/2$ or $m_A<m_H/2$ (when not both), so that $H\to hh$ and/or $H\to AA$ decays can take place.
+Several BSM scenarios with an enlarged Higgs sector allow for the existence of additional neutral Higgs boson states, CP-even or CP-odd.
+These resonances can be both lighter, or heavier, than the SM-like Higgs boson discovered at the LHC in 2012, which has a mass of approximately 125 GeV \cite{Aad:2012tfa}.
+These new physics frameworks are very common, in particular, in Supersymmetry (SUSY), in both minimal and non-minimal realisations of it \cite{Book}.
+Specifically, to find a spectrum where there are lighter or heavier Higgs states than the discovered one, one needs look no further than the Next-to-Minimal Supersymmetric Standard Model (NMSSM) \cite{Ellwanger:2009dp}.
+However, if one departs from SUSY and remains with low-energy models, a rather simple BSM framework including these light states in its particle spectrum is the 2-Higgs Doublet Model (2HDM) \cite{Gunion:1989we,Gunion:1992hs,Branco:2011iw}.